IonicaBizau/ammeep.github.com/source/_posts/2013-02-22-games-masters-workshops-kids-can-code.md

  [1]: http://ammeep.github.com/CollieInSpace/ "http://ammeep.github.com/CollieInSpace/"

 This is a link to the source code.
 From here you are able to play the game, download the code, and even try and add some more features to the game.
-Any questions, or just want to know more about what you can do to learn more about programming, just send me a message bellow !
+Any questions, or just want to know more about what you can do to learn more about programming, just send me a message bellow!

 {% speakerdeck c92f46d05efb01307e0412313b031ac2%}